 In keeping with our mission to promote the youth of Valley Center, the Stampede Rodeo has created a division of Barrel Racing for young, novice riders.
 The Junior Barrel Race event is designed to encourage young riders to get their feet wet in the sport of rodeo, without having to compete against experienced barrel racers.

-Valley Center Stampede & Festival
+Valley Center Stampede & Memorial Festival

-The Valley Center Stampede Rodeo Committee, in partnership with the Valley Center Optimist Club, is pleased to announce that $2,000 will be awarded to graduating seniors to help defray the cost of the college, university or trade school that they will be attending this fall.
+The Valley Center Stampede Rodeo Committee is pleased to announce that $2,000 will be awarded to graduating seniors to help defray the cost of the college, university or trade school that they will be attending this fall.
 Graduating seniors can apply for this community service based scholarship if they volunteered at two or more Valley Center Stampede Rodeos during their high school years (including this year’s rodeo) and cumulatively volunteered at least 20 hours.
 The application must be competed in its entirety, along with an essay (approximately 500 words) answering the following prompt, “What impact has volunteering at the Valley Center Stampede Rodeo had in your life and how do believe community service in general will affect your future?”
 All applications must be received by June 1st.
 The second page of the application provides more information regarding requirements and ways to submit the application.
 VCHS Seniors will be recognized at the Senior Awards Night.
 For more information, email the Rodeo Scholarship Coordinator, Trina West, at firstname.lastname@example.org.